 3. Dine at the Best Restaurants & Cafes

-Cadaques is known for its restaurants that are some of the best along Costa Brava.
+Cadaques is known for its restaurants which are some of the best along Costa Brava.
 The food here is fresh, delicious, and exquisite.

 Some restaurants that are definitely worth your money are La Sirena, Compartir, and El Gato Azul.
 Once again, remember to reserve your table well in advance.